henryhxu/CSCI4430-ESTR4120/README.md

 ## Course policies
-- *Special teaching arrangement* for students who cannot enter HK:
-  * Recordings will be provided for each lecture or tutorial session.
-No live lecture will be provided.
-  * Inform the course instructor, Henry, **immediately** when you can physically attend the class, so we can avoid the hassle of hybrid mode teaching.
 - Homework and project:
   * No late submission.
 No exception.
   * According to the University’s regulation, every assignment must be accompanied by a signed declaration of originality; submissions without it will receive zero mark.